DulanHewage/GoImager/README.md

 - `POST /resize`: Resize an image
 - `POST /convert`: Convert an image to a different format
 - `POST /optimize`: Optimize an image for web use :: **TODO**

-For detailed API documentation, please see our API Guide.

 ## Configuration